microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 - Download and Install HammerDB tool on the Visual Studio VM.
 -  [www.hammerdb.com](http://www.hammerdb.com/)

 >**Note:** HammerDB does not have native support for Windows Display Scaling.
 This may result in a smaller than usual UI that is difficult to read over high resolution RDP sessions.
-If you run into this issue later, close and re-open your RDP session to the VSServer with a lower display resolution.
+If you run into this issue later, close and re-open your RDP session to the VS Server with a lower display resolution.
 After the RDP session connects, you can zoom into to adjust the size.

 ![Remote Desktop Connection settings](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image11.png)